BloomTech-Labs/travel-mapping-be/README.md

 ## Getting started

-To get the server running locally, run the following commands:
+To get the server running locally:

 Clone this repository and move into the project directory
 ```